2023 Solar Incentives Guide for Hershey, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
-In most cases, there is a small threshold of energy production to meet before your solar system is eligible for SRECs or other performance-based incentives.
-SRECs and similar incentives are normally handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
+Typically, you must meet a certain (small) threshold of energy production before your solar system is eligible for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically handled by your state government.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of your solar system's cost.
+When thinking about solar incentives, you probably think of federal incentives first.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

 State & Local Solar Incentives